Built prior to 1871 for Edmund Green/Greene. Maybe.

 Wyer and Clara lived in our subject until 1901 when they sold it to Ami Whitney.
 Whitney was a very successful businessman and real estate developer/investor in Portland in the late 19th and early 20th centuries.
 He is worthy of an article of his own and, as such, we will not spend allot of time on him now.
 As he had built an impressive mansion on Spring Street in 1878, we can be sure this purchase was solely an investment.
 Whitney sold the property to Samuel Elowitch in June of 1920.

-Sam and Ida Elowitch were Russian imigres who had come to the US in 1906 & 05 respectively.
+Sam and Ida Elowitch were Russian emigres who had come to the US in 1906 & 05 respectively.
 They married in Portland in 1910.
-They had 7 children two of which started a well known local chain of tire stores.
-They later developed a process for constructing industrial tires and formed a corporation which is still operating today.
+They had 7 children two of which started a well-known local chain of tire stores.
+They later developed a process for constructing industrial tires and formed a corporation that is still operating today.
 Their grandson Robert and his wife own and operate a well know international fine art auction company based in Portland.
 Sam and Ida sold 288 Brackett to Minnie Clement a mere 4 months after purchasing it.
-The deed carried a provision allowing them to ‘remain in the second floor ‘until a suitable rental can be found’.
-They payed $40/month rental.
+The deed carried a provision allowing them to ‘remain in the second floor “until a suitable rental can be found”.
+They paid $40/month rental.
 There is no record of how long they stayed but, in 1924, they were shown as owning a home on nearby Cushman Street.